reticent-roklimber/atlas/README.md

 ### What this site is not

-Perfect.
+Perfect in any way.
 There have been *many* tradeoffs made to experiment with some of these ideas, and I've developed it on my own so far.

 ### Why I built it